microsoft/Freeflow/README.md

 Step 4: Repeat Step 2 to start customer containers in more hosts.
 You can capture a Docker image of node1 for avoiding repeating the installations and building.

+Attention: the released implementation hard-codes the host IPs and virtual IP to host IP mapping in https://github.com/Microsoft/Freeflow/blob/master/ffrouter/ffrouter.cpp#L215 and https://github.com/Microsoft/Freeflow/blob/master/ffrouter/ffrouter.h#L76.
+For quick tests, you can edit it according to your environment.
+Ideally, the router should read it from container overlay controller/zookeeper/etcd.

 Validation: in customer containers, install RDMA perftest tools with "sudo apt-get install perftest".
 Try "ib_send_bw" or "ib_send_lat".

 # Applications #